Marinko Koščec

 Marinko Koščec (born 29.
-December 1967 in Zagreb, Yugoslavia) is Croatian Academic intellectual and Romancier.
+December 1967 in Zagreb, Yugoslavia) is a Croatian academic, novelist, and professor of French literature.
+He holds a PhD on Michel Houellebecq’s work, has served as honorary chairman of the Croatian Writers’ Society since 2008, and is the author of seven novels.

 Life and work

-Koščec studied English and French Languages and its Literatures at the Faculty of Humanities and Social Sciences Zagreb, Diploma-Thesis on Man In Search Of His Double - the world seen through the work of J. M. G. Le Clézio (L'Homme en quête de son double – le monde vu à travers l’oeuvre de J. M. G. Le Clézio, 1992), continued his Education at Ohio State University (1989) and the Institut Catholique de Paris (1990), Magister degree Thesis on Figuration Of Unsaid in Contemporary Novel (Figuration du non-dit dans le roman contemporaine, 1995) at Diderot University Paris, PhD completition with Thesis on Poetry Of Michel Houellebecq.
-Narrative, Stylistics and Contextual Study of Opus (Poetika Michela Houellebecqa.
+Koščec studied English and French languages and their literatures at the Faculty of Humanities and Social Sciences in Zagreb, completing a diploma thesis titles Man In Search Of His Double - the world seen through the work of J. M. G. Le Clézio (L'Homme en quête de son double – le monde vu à travers l’oeuvre de J. M. G. Le Clézio, 1992).
+He continued his education at Ohio State University (1989) and the Institut Catholique de Paris (1990), and completed a magister degree thesis on Figuration of Unsaid in Contemporary Novel (Figuration du non-dit dans le roman contemporaine, 1995) at Diderot University Paris.
+His PhD was completed with a thesis on the Poetry of Michel Houellebecq, Narrative, Stylistics and Contextual Study of Opus (Poetika Michela Houellebecqa.
 Naratološka, stilistička i kontekstualna studija opusa, 2005) in Zagreb.
-Koščec is Professor for French literature at Department of Romance studies, Faculty of Humanities and Social Sciences; since 2008 honorary Chairman of Croatian Writers Society, which advocates literaty artists for trade union protection.
-Author of seven novels, laureate of V.B.Z.
-Award 2003, and Croatian Translator of the novels Whatever and Atomised, his novels A Handful Of Sand and Centimetre Of Happiness has been published in English (2013) and Dutch (2014) translation.
+Koščec is a Professor of French literature at the department of Romance studies, Faculty of Humanities and Social Sciences; since 2008 he has been the honorary chairman of the Croatian Writers' Society, which advocates for literary artists and trade union protection.
+Author of seven novels and laureate of V.B.Z.
+Award (2003), and Croatian translator of the novels Whatever and Atomised, his novels A Handful of Sand and Centimetre of Happiness has been published in English (2013) and Dutch (2014).